 “Plaintiffs have sufficiently alleged that their liberty interests are implicated by defendants’ alleged actions and that the alleged stigma has deprived them of their rights to bank accounts and their chosen line of business, so as to state a claim for violation of constitutional due process,” Kessler wrote.

 When the Consumer Financial Protection Bureau (CFPB) released its series of proposals to curtail the payday loan industry and adopt a number of reforms, President Obama showed his support for the measures.
-The proposed regulations include capping interest rates and mandating lenders to ensure borrowers repay their loans.
+The proposed regulations include capping interest rates and mandating lenders to ensure borrowers repay their online loans.
 The CFPB believes its new rules would end so-called payday debt traps.

 “As Americans, we don’t mind folks making a profit,” Obama said earlier this year in Alabama.
 “But if you’re making that profit by trapping hardworking Americans in a vicious cycle of debt, then you need to find a new business model.
 You need to find a new way of doing business.”